Emiils-T/Blog-technical/README.md

 - Post Management:
     - Users can create, edit, and delete their own posts.
     - Posts can be assigned to multiple categories.
-    - Featured image upload for posts (if implemented).

 - Comment System: